elliotblanchard/truffle-petshop/README.md

 # truffle-petshop
-https://www.trufflesuite.com/tutorial (Compiling and migrating the smart contract)
+https://www.trufflesuite.com/tutorial (Getting The Adopted Pets and Updating The UI)